Andrej1A/AppRating-Android/README.md

 # AppRating-Android

-A simple Android Framework for an app pre-rating before you transfer the user to the PlayStore.
+A simple Android framework for an app pre-rating before you transfer the user to the PlayStore.

 (UNFINISHED)